larsrh/website/topics/crdt/02-contracts.md

 In this post, we'll look at what that notion means.

 By the way, there are CRDT sets that allow deletion of elements.
-But they need to capture extra metadata, e.g. when the deletion happened, in order to make sense of conflicting operations.
+But they need to capture extra metadata, e.g. when the deletion happened, to make sense of conflicting operations.

 ## Order!
 Orderrrr!